MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Jobs.md

 ## Getting the results of a job

-When you run a background job, the results do not appear immediately.
+When you run a background job, the results don't appear immediately.
 To get the results of a background job, use the `Receive-Job` cmdlet.

 The following example, the `Receive-Job` cmdlet gets the results of the job